PCS to Fort Bliss

 Buy new construction: New construction homes are built to meet MPRs by definition.
 If fixer-upper challenges are a concern, consider the Far East or Horizon City new construction options, where VA financing flows smoothly and MPR issues are non-existent.

 A VA appraisal has two purposes: (1) determine the property's value, and (2) check for MPR violations.
-It's NOT a comprehensive home inspection.
+It's NOT a full home inspection.
 A VA appraiser may not catch every mechanical issue a home inspector would find.
 Always get a separate home inspection - even with a VA loan.

 You can request a Reconsideration of Value or a Tidewater process for value disputes.
 For MPR violations, the fix is usually repair - not disagreement.
 If the appraiser is wrong about a condition, your Realtor can provide documentation for the appraiser to reconsider.